AmaniAbri/Neural-Network-for-structured-data/README.md

 ## Train and Test sets.
 filter and train on only the first 30 years of session data in the 40 years dataset.
+The split should be between Jan and Dec of successive years so the model can learna full year pattern.
 ``` ruby
 >>>target= 'target'
 the split should be between a year interval